Blanc de Bleu Gives Weddings Something Blue and Sparkling

 In 2012, Blanc de Bleu arrived in the United States, first launching in a limited capacity in Hawaii and on the West Coast.
 Blanc de Bleu’s nationwide debut came in October 2014 with a partnership with Bronco Wine Company, now Blanc de Bleu’s worldwide supplier and marketer throughout the U.S. The blue sparkling wine is available in 750 ML and 187 ML bottles in United States, Japan, Australia, Hong Kong, Taiwan, China and South Korea.
 It’s sold at major wine retail locations.

 “Blanc de Bleu’s visual impact is enhanced by its elegant packaging,” Ohsedo says.
 “Crystal clear glass shows off the wine’s gemstone blue hue.
-And this blue bubbly is all contained inside a striking bottle.
-In the near future, the certified blue color will be replaced with organic blueberry.”
+And this blue bubbly is all contained inside a striking bottle.”

 Feedback has been overwhelmingly positive, Ohsedo says.
 “Couples have become enamored with Blanc de Bleu.
 Its beautiful shade of blue symbolizes loyalty and faith – positive sentiments for a wedding or any celebratory occasion.
 The aesthetics of the bottle and packaging, combined with Blanc de Bleu’s dry, crisp taste make it a perfect match for couples at their wedding.”